taufei/mynutshahaFrakitsIsAFart/src/pages/wiki/modding/songs/editor-features.md

 ### Hitsounds
 Pretty self explanatory, but you get to choose which Strumline should play a Hitsound when you get past a Note.
+(This only applies in the chart editor, not during gameplay)

 <img src="./Chart Editor Features-1.png"/>